thangngoc89/blog/content/writing-reason-react-bindings-the-right-way/index.md

   );
 ```

-As you can see, I removed the type annotations in `make` and put it in `makeProps`.
-It's unreasonable to annotate types everywhere with a great compiler.
+As you can see, I removed the type annotations in `make` and put them in `makeProps`.
+It's not necessary to annotate types everywhere with a great compiler.
 Now, our binding works as expected.

 # Transform props

 The above is a simple case.
-We sometime need to apply some transformations to the props before passing them to React.js.
+We sometimes need to apply some transformations to the props before passing them to React.js.
-A common case must be transforming between `Js.boolean` and ReasonML's boolean.
+A common case might be transforming between `Js.boolean` and ReasonML's boolean.

 Here is a small snippet on how you can do that: